leebakes/web-stack-implimentation/README.md

 AWS offers a Free Tier for newly registered account users.
 This enables users to try out some AWS services free of charge within certain usage limits.
 For this project, we will utilize the [EC2 (Elastic Compute Cloud)](https://aws.amazon.com/ec2/features/) service, which is covered by the Free Tier!

 **Let's get started!**

+Begin by registering and setting up an [AWS account](https://console.aws.amazon.com/console/home?region=us-east-1) and following the directions on the screen.
+Once you have created your AWS account, navigate to the login page and type in your credentials.